ESD Diploma

 Within the framework of the ESD diploma, this module aims to encourage people to engage in sporting activities that promote health, social skills and the experience of nature.
 In particular, the advantages of the rural area and especially the district of Waldeck-Frankenberg offer many opportunities to be active outdoors.

-The district's sports and youth work department, which offers the "STARK BEWEGT" program, is available as a cooperation partner.
-"STARK BEWEGT" promotes social skills in children from the start of school, such as the ability to work in a team and deal with conflict, tolerance, reliability, willingness to perform, a sense of responsibility and perseverance, through regular training.
-The result can be positive effects on social, health and environmental behavior, which ultimately leads to easier coping with the demands of school, family, everyday life and later at work.
+The cooperation partner is the district's specialist service for sport and youth work, which offers the "STARK BEWEGT" programme.
+"STARK BEWEGT" promotes social skills in children from the start of school, such as the ability to work in a team and deal with conflict, tolerance, reliability, willingness to perform, sense of responsibility and stamina, through regular training.
+The result can be positive effects on social, health and environmental behaviour, which ultimately leads to an easier handling of the demands at school, in the family, in everyday life and later at work.
 By learning essential basic democratic principles, fundamental foundations are also laid for a sustainable life.

 Module 12: UN Convention on the Rights of the Child - Children's Rights